crim-ca/weaver/docs/source/processes.rst

 In summary, the access token can be provided by itself by omitting the :term:`Vault` UUID parameter only if a single file is referenced across all inputs within the :ref:`Execute <proc_op_execute>` request.
-Otherwise, multiple :term:`Vault` references all require to specific both their respective access token and UUID in a comma separated list.
+Otherwise, multiple :term:`Vault` references all require to specify both their respective access token and UUID in a comma separated list.

 .. _opensearch_data_source: